 With all that knowledge, then begin on your way to the Palace of the Oba, the traditional ruler of Benin at Ring Road which is exactly at the heart of the city.
 Break out from the sun in a pool in one of the numerous hotels in Benin City Nigeria with standard facilities, ready to treat you to a time of your life.
 Any hotel in Benin City is a representation of the history of the city.
 After which you should take advantage of the developed transport system in the city and head out to either of the acclaimed Blue Edge Night Club or Hexagon on Golf Course Road in Oredo at sundown.

 Other major districts in Benin City are Egor, Ikpoba Okha and places of interest would include the federal-run University of Benin, state-owned Ambrose Alli University, Ogbe stadium, the Okomu National Park and Ologbo Game Reserve a few miles west off the city.
 Running along the side of the Reserve is the powerful Benin River, which if you’re brave enough to follow its course leads straight into the Atlantic Ocean.

 Getting Around In Benin City

 Getting around Benin City is simple.
 The city boasts a developed road system that serves residents well.
 A Benin-City By-Pass forms a literal half-circle covering most of the city.
 Add that to a network of inner roads, and it’s pretty easy to get anywhere you want.
-To move around within the city, you have the option of boarding motorcycle, a tricycle (popularly called Keke Napep) which you may be have to share a ride with a couple other passengers, a shared cab or a shared mini-bus, if closeness with the community is what you’re looking for.
+To move around within the city, you have the option of boarding a motorcycle, a tricycle (popularly called Keke Napep) which you may be have to share a ride with a couple of other passengers, a shared cab or a shared mini-bus, if closeness with the community is what you’re looking for.